 Bangkok itself, make sure u do the floating markets, grand palace, go shopping at MBK (the shopping heart of Bangkok).
 Tiger temple is a must, but try to book the tour where you eat with the monks then feed and walk the tigers before the rest of the tours turn up.
 Khao San Rd is the place u wanna visit for ur backpacking or keen to mix with the locals and party with every other tourist. the clubs here are cheap and heaps fun! try the food off the street- its fine! try the bugs while your there too :).
 Shopping here is awesome, ul find everything!!

-Thailand is one of the cheapest and easiest places to travel so be adventurous! over 8 years agoAnswered by Mitch Clancy
+Thailand is one of the cheapest and easiest places to travel so be adventurous! almost 10 years agoAnswered by Mitch Clancy

 Bangkok is a must.
 Stay near one of the sky trains and use this to get around.
 It will be hot and sticky in April so bear this in mind.
 Golden Palace is a must - I would do the tour myself unless you find one of the touts particularly fun and fancy spending a couple of hours with them.
 Remember to dress conservatively otherwise you will have to "hire" some of their clothes and shoes.
 I wore long trousers, sneakers, long sleeve T-shirt and had a scarf to cover my head when I went inside anywhere.